hpides/cxlbench/workloads/README.md

 # Workloads

-The pre-defined workloads in PerMA-Bench are grouped into three types:
+The pre-defined workloads in MemA-Bench are grouped into three types:

 - [raw workloads](raw/): These workloads cover the four basic access patterns to PMem: sequential/random read/write, as well as latency measurements for random operations.